jacksonnguyendev/special-rn-expo/README.md

 ## Wellcome to The Special React Native Template

-  - Hello the react native deverloper, I am very honored when you use this template.
+  - Hello the React Native Deverloper, My name is Jackson Nguyen, I'm very honored when you use this template.
-  - This is a React Native source template based on the Expo SDK, along with a combination of Mobile Ant Design, Redux, Redux-Sagas etc. (I have mentioned the libraries used under the Libraries section).
-I am very grateful to the people who created this library.
+  - This is a React Native open-source template based on the Expo SDK, along with a combination of Mobile Ant Design, Redux, Redux-Sagas etc. (I have mentioned the libraries used under the Libraries section).
+I'm very grateful to the people who created this library.
 And I made this template called The Special React Native Template that combines these libraries together.
 Hope to be a great contribution to the React Native Deverloper community.
   - Final.
-Please enjoy this source template.
+Let's Enjoy it.

+## Characteristics:

+  - First of all, The template using Expo SDK to init the app.
+  - State management with Redux.
+  - Effect side with redux-saga.
+  - UI use Mobile Ant Design components and react-native-typography.
+  - Multi language with I18n.
+  - Navigation with react-navigation v2.

 ## Usage

 1. npm install
 2. exp start
 - [Read documents of Expo SDK ] (https://docs.expo.io/versions/latest/)

 # Project Folder Structure:

   - assets: Put any media files, fronts, colors.